Business continuity and database recovery - SQL Server

 One common task everyone deploying SQL Server has to account for is making sure that all mission critical SQL Server instances and the databases within them are available when the business and end users need them, whether that is 9 to 5 or around the clock.
 The goal is to keep the business up and running with minimal or no interruption.
 This concept is also known as business continuity.

 SQL Server 2017 introduces many new features or enhancements to existing ones, some of which are for availability.
 The biggest addition to SQL Server 2017 is the support for SQL Server on Linux distributions.
-For a full list of the new features in SQL Server 2017, see the topic What's new in SQL Server.
+For a full list of the new features in SQL Server, see the topics:

-Availability groups, FCIs, and log shipping can be used in a variety of ways, and not necessarily just for availability purposes.
+Availability groups, FCIs, and log shipping can be used in various ways, and not necessarily just for availability purposes.
 There are four main ways the availability features can be used:

 - High availability